seyedalian/graphic-dialog/readMe.txt

 2-get a extends  from makeDialogGraphic
 3-add constructor and init (a abstract fun)
-4-In the init, initialize your views from your activity layout 5-In your  code (the place you want to create a graphical representation), create an object from   class and treat it as other dialog.
+4-In the init, initialize your views from your activity layout 5-In your  code (the place you want to create a graphical dialog), create an object from   class and treat it as other dialog.